Aaditikapre/BUS-BOOKING-SYSTEM/README.md

 How to use:

-1.Clone the repository on your local device
+1. Clone the repository on your local device

-2.Install all dependencies
+2. Install all dependencies

-3.Run the command python -m http.server which creates a local server at port 8000 4.The site will be visible at http://localhost:8000/
+3. Run the command python -m http.server which creates a local server at port 8000

+4. The site will be visible at http://localhost:8000/